townie/fredrikaverpil.github.io/_posts/2017-06-30-an-alternative-to-building-pyside2-from-source.md

 <!--more-->

+### A formal request to provide official PySide2 wheels

+Before we start, make sure to cast a friendly vote [here](https://bugreports.qt.io/browse/PYSIDE-558) to have The Qt Company (QtC) prioritize the development of official PySide2 wheels.

 ### The alternative to building PySide2 from source; PyQt5 (+ Qt.py)

 So you want to use PySide2 but experience issues when building it from source.
 In case you're really just interested in using Qt5 indirectly, I might have a solution for you... meaning; you're really just interested in using PySide or PyQt to access Qt5 functionality.